Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 Some codes or parts of codes were made / polished / optimized with A.I.
 (Gemini mainly, sometimes Mistral A.I. because I'm beta tester, a pinch of Claude too for the most tricky parts).
 Basically there is no rocket science here but I must admit that A.I. was precious to circumvent the scarcity of Neo Geo dedicated editing tool.
 We are clearly addressing a very niche market here.

 The Neo Geo CD hack was made in parallel to the MVS version as it is not more difficult (in fact, it was) to do on any of the systems.
-Except that the Neo Geo CD is scarcely documented (The only interesting source is a French [Neo Geo CD World article](https://www.neogeocdworld.info/html/fiche/hard.htm)), so I was basically on my own most of the time for the file formatting details.
+Except that the Neo Geo CD is very scarcely documented (The only interesting source is a French [Neo Geo CD World article](https://www.neogeocdworld.info/html/fiche/hard.htm)), so I was basically on my own most of the time for the file formatting details.

 ## Some notes about (painfully and partially) reverse engineering the NGCD file format